 Finally, lay the slice on a flat surface and position the legs, making sure that they’re evenly spaced.
 This can be a little tricky, given the irregular shape of the tree slice… I just eye-balled it.

 And that’s all there is to it.
+Now we have our very own DIY tree slice table.
 I was quite pleased with how this little project turned out.
 It ended up costing about $35 all in… not too shabby!

 Let me know what you think… have you tried anything similar?
 How did it work out for you?